syguan96/DynaBOA/README.md

 conda env create -f dynaboa-env.yaml
 ```

 Download required file from [this link](https://drive.google.com/file/d/1_4GhHaiNIu2aidVwMBvbdcdGd2vgy-gR/view?usp=sharing).
-Then unzip the file and move rename to `data` folder.
+Then unzip the file and rename it to `data` folder.